 Chicago, also known as the Windy City, beckons visitors with a plethora of world-class attractions.

 Whether it’s museums, nightlife venues, innovative art installations, or Michelin-caliber restaurants, there’s something to keep you busy in the birthplace of the skyscraper.

 Admire unique masterpieces at the Art Institute of Chicago, take in the magnificent views of the city from the soaring 1,030-feet-high viewing platform at 360 Chicago Observation Deck, kayak on the Chicago River with Urban Kayaks, find serenity at the Morton Arboretum, enjoy late-night jazz at the Green Mill and learn more about the city at Art Institute of Chicago.

-Your Chicago trip won’t be complete without visiting Millennium Park, getting some surf at North Avenue Beach, savoring restaurant-quality dishes during Taste of Chicago, exploring wide-ranging collections of succulents and cacti at Garfield Park Conservatory, and walking or biking Bloomingdale Trail—a.k.a.
+Your Chicago trip won’t be complete without visiting Millennium Park, chilling at North Avenue Beach, savoring restaurant-quality dishes during Taste of Chicago, exploring wide-ranging collections of succulents and cacti at Garfield Park Conservatory, and walking or biking Bloomingdale Trail—a.k.a.
 The 606.